-- In the evaluation of whether a transaction in a collaborative arrangement is within the scope of ASC 606, the unit of account is a distinct good or service. - When the collaborative participant is a customer for a good or service (or bundle) that is distinct, the recognition, measurement, presentation, and disclosure requirements of ASC 606 should be applied to the transaction (i.e., the distinct good or service [or bundle]). - An entity in a collaborative arrangement is precluded from presenting a transaction as revenue from a contract with a customer if the collaborative participant counterparty is not a customer.
+- In the evaluation of whether a transaction in a collaborative arrangement is within the scope of ASC 606, the unit of account is a distinct good or service. - When the collaborative participant is a customer, the recognition, measurement, presentation, and disclosure requirements of ASC 606 should be applied to the transaction. - An entity in a collaborative arrangement is precluded from presenting a transaction as revenue if the collaborative participant counterparty is not a customer.